Constitution and Bylaws of the

 Section 3.
 Eligibility.
 In order to be eligible for the assignment of points enumerated herein, the attorney must be lead or full-time associate counsel.

-Section 5.
-Associate Counsel.
-An attorney trying the case with lead counsel will be assigned fifty (50) percent of the points eligible for lead counsel.
+Second Chair: An attorney trying the case with lead counsel will be assigned fifty (50) percent of the points eligible for lead counsel so long as the second chair attorney does at least one of the following at the trial:

 Section 6.
 Jury verdict.
 “Jury verdict” as used in the Constitution and Bylaws means a verdict returned by a jury, whether or not eventually accepted by the trial court.
 It does not include directed verdict, mistrial, or other means of disposition of the case but does include a hung jury.